borttrob/blog/blog/_posts/embed-svg-in-v-btn.md

 description: ""
 ---

 Recently I stumbled into a problem I didn't really expect.
-I needed to embed an SVG into Vuetify's `v-btn` as.
+I needed to embed an SVG into Vuetify's `v-btn`.
 This **has** to be a simple task, right?

 Our example SVG will be this circle.